 You could put all $10,000 in a 5-year CD.
 But then you couldn’t touch the money for 5 years without facing a penalty.
 That’s where the ladder comes into play.
 Instead, you could break the $10,000 into smaller chunks and buy 5 CDs—a 1-year, 2-year, 3-year, 4-year and 5-year—allowing you to earn a little more interest each year while keeping yearly access to some of your funds.
 Then, once you withdraw the money after a year or 2, you can decide whether to spend it or put it into another CD, either in a new 5-year CD or something altogether different.

-Many banks also offer some flexibility around when you receive interest payments, allowing customers to decide whether to have the interest disbursed monthly, annually or at the end of the term.
+Banks may offer some flexibility around when you receive interest payments, allowing customers to decide whether to have the interest disbursed monthly, annually or at the end of the term.1

 What is an IRA CD?

-An IRA CD works just like a bank CD, but with the added tax benefits of an IRA.
-Everything else—the fixed term, the fixed rate and the early withdrawal penalties—are typically similar.3 And what is a Roth IRA CD?
-The same thing, basically, only with the tax benefits of a Roth IRA rather than a traditional IRA.4
+An IRA CD works just like a bank CD, but with the added tax implications of an IRA.
+Everything else—the fixed term, the fixed rate and the early withdrawal penalties—are typically similar.6 And what is a Roth IRA CD?
+The same thing, basically, only with the tax implications of a Roth IRA rather than a traditional IRA.6

 It’s up to you to decide whether a CD is right for you.
 But as for those compact discs?
 It’s probably time to let them go.